Sapphire Treatments To Know

 Newer diffusion techniques use the element beryllium, which has a smaller atomic structure than titanium, so it is capable of penetrating deeper into the sapphire.
 While titanium colors pale sapphires blue, beryllium is most often used to induce orange or golden hues.

 During the 1990s, the treatment was hard to detect, since the coloring agent penetrated deeply and uniformly into the stone.
 As a result, many of these treated sapphires were mistaken for natural padparadschas.
+Now that we’re entering 2020, trained gemologists are able to detect this sapphire treatment much easier and much more efficiently.

 Diffusion treatment is often the last resort when heat treatments have failed to enhance the color of a stone.
 Sapphires that have obtained their color from diffusion treatments have little intrinsic value.
 Reputable dealers will identify diffusion-treated sapphires and offer them at prices well below those of natural, untreated stones.